ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 - "Differentiate the use case for public and private repositories."
 - "Describe the key information that should be present in a software repository."
 - "Configure git with your GitHub credentials."
-- "Setup a repository in GitHub."
+- "Set up a repository in GitHub."
 keypoints:
 - "Public repositories are open to anyone to use and contribute."
 - "Private repositories are just for yourself or a reduced set of contributors."
 - "README contains a description of the software and, often, some simplified installation instructions."
 - "The LICENSE describes how the software must be distributed and used."
 - "Using one of the OSI (open source initiative) licenses is recommended if the repository is public."
-- "CONTRIBUTING describes how other users can help developing the software."
+- "CONTRIBUTING describes how other users can help develop the software."
 - "CITATION helps others to cite your software in their own papers."
-- "GitHub can be used to setup a software repository, share your code and manage who and how can access it."
+- "GitHub can be used to set up a software repository, share your code and manage who can access it, and how."
 ---

 ## Collaborating: what you need to know?